Jonak-Adipta-Kalita/JAK-Discord-Bot/README.md

 ```
 and hit enter.

+### Enabling Intents
+Go to [Discord Developers Portal]
+(https://discord.com/developers/applications) and Click on your Application.
+Now got to Bot
+Section and Enable `PRESENCE INTENT` and `SERVER MEMBERS INTENT` in `Privileged Gateway Intents`.

 ### Starting the Bot:
 Create `token.txt`.
 Now go to [Discord Developers Portal]
 (https://discord.com/developers/applications) and create a new application.
 Now go to the Bot